 Wear shoes and socks

-My family often get bitten around their feet and ankles, so wearing shoes and socks definitely helps.
+My kids often get bitten around their feet and ankles, so wearing shoes and socks definitely helps prevent mosquito bites in those itchy places.

 Avoid standing water